Viliame Kikau: 2021

 Following Penrith's grand final victory, an intoxicated Kikau went on Instagram and mocked South Sydney by singing their club song.
-Penrith teammate Tyrone May then appeared on the video and said "I don’t give a f***.
+Penrith teammate Tyrone May then appeared on the video and said "I don't give a f***.
 F*** every motherf***er, n***er".

 In November, an image of Kikau was leaked from a security camera within Canterbury Leagues Club showing Kikau posting in a Canterbury shirt along with head coach Trent Barrett and head of football Phil Gould.
-Kikau then took to social media and explained the situation saying "Today photos were taken of me wearing another club’s colours," Kikau wrote.
+Kikau then took to social media and explained the situation saying "Today photos were taken of me wearing another club's colours," Kikau wrote.

-"Me and my manager were told the photos wouldn’t become public until the appropriate time.
-I am very disappointed that didn’t happen and regret the upset it has caused.
+"Me and my manager were told the photos wouldn't become public until the appropriate time.
+I am very disappointed that didn't happen and regret the upset it has caused.
 I want the Panthers fans to know I remain fully committed to our club and the team for the upcoming season.
-I can’t wait to celebrate our premiership with you".
+I can't wait to celebrate our premiership with you".

 2022

-In round 2 of the 2022 NRL season, Kikau scored two tries for Penrith in a 20-16 victory over St. George Illawarra.

-Kikau played 25 games throughout the season for Penrith including the clubs 2022 NRL Grand Final victory over Parramatta.
+Kikau played 25 games throughout the 2022 NRL season for Penrith including the club's 2022 NRL Grand Final victory over Parramatta.

 In the second group stage match of the 2021 Rugby League World Cup, Kikau scored two tries for Fiji in their 60-4 victory over Italy.

 2023

 In round 1 of the 2023 NRL season, Kikau made his club debut for Canterbury in their 31-6 loss against Manly at Brookvale Oval.

+On 12 April, it was reported that Kikau had suffered a pectoral injury at training and would be ruled out for 8-10 weeks.

+Kikau played a total of nine games for Canterbury in the 2023 NRL season as the club finished 15th on the table.

+2024

+Kikau played 23 games for Canterbury in the 2024 NRL season as the club qualified for the finals finishing 6th.
+This was the first time in eight years that Canterbury had managed this.
+Kikau played in the club's elimination final loss against Manly.

+2025

+In round 2 of the 2025 NRL season, Kikau suffered an MCL injury in Canterbury's 40-24 victory over the Gold Coast Titans and was ruled out from playing for at least a month.

+Kikau played 22 games for Canterbury in the 2025 NRL season as the club finished fourth and qualified for the finals.
+Canterbury would be eliminated from the finals in straight sets.